-Mark Whitaker is a banjo-wielding singer/songwriter based in Baltimore, MD.
-Shaped by years of narrowly escaping threats from hostile banjo naysayers, Mark’s innovative playing style is sure not to offend, and likely to be enjoyed.
+Mark Whitaker is a singer/songwriter based in Baltimore, MD.
 His music draws from a range of influences including folk, blues, pop, and bluegrass.
 With rich vocals and thoughtful lyrics, Mark’s songs offer a fresh and introspective take on everyday emotions, as well as heavier subjects like crisis, heartbreak, heartburn, and heart repair.

-Originally from Columbia, MD, Mark's musical life began with 10 years of classical piano, which provided him with a strong foundation for his eventual interest in guitar, bass, and ultimately banjo.
-He attended Earlham College in Richmond, IN where he played in a 7-piece funk band, a jazz quartet, and various folk groups.
-He earned his B.A. in Philosophy in 2002 then promptly moved to Boston to immerse himself in the rich music scene it had to offer.
-Once in Boston, he soon began playing with local artists including Jess Tardy and Noam Weinstein.
+Originally from Columbia, MD, Mark's musical life began with 10 years of classical piano, which laid the foundation for his eventual interest in guitar, bass, and banjo.
+He attended Earlham College in Richmond, IN where he played keyboard in a 7-piece funk band, a jazz quartet, and various folk groups.
+He earned his B.A. in Philosophy in 2002, then promptly moved to Boston, MA to immerse himself in the rich music scene it had to offer.
+Upon arrival, he quickly began playing with local artists, including Jess Tardy and Noam Weinstein.
 He was also a founding member of the acoustic instrumental trio Hickory Strings, of which he was a member from 2005 through 2011.